 Do you dare to be different?

-Well it’s good to know that there are many intending homeowners that are seriously considering going this route; re-purposing containers into small but beautiful structures.
+Well, it’s good to know that there are many intending homeowners that are seriously considering going this route; re-purposing containers into small but beautiful structures.

 This concept has been winning converts worldwide.

-Because many people like you and I are finding it more of a challenge sourcing for funds to erect a structure the traditional way; hardly surprising given today’s economic conditions, building with what we all know as shipping containers helps save on construction costs.
+Because many people like you and I are finding it more of a challenge sourcing for funds to erect a structure the traditional way; hardly surprising given today’s economic conditions, building with what we all know as shipping containers help save on construction costs.

 • You have a REALLY narrow lot (plot) or a small plot of land

 • You want to save on building construction costs